-When crickets in the breeding room reach their optimal harvest age they are taken into the harvesting room inside their blue boxes.
-That’s where crickets are separated from frass, cricket’s exoskeletons and excrements.
-Crickets are then cooled down to initiate their hibernation for the safest possible harvesting.
+When crickets in the breeding room reach their optimal harvest age, they are taken into the harvesting room inside their blue boxes.
+That’s where we take “frass” out of the boxes.
+Frass is made up of excrements and exoskeletons that crickets shed throughout their life.
+It’s used as an organic fertilizer in plant farming.
+The crickets themselves are then cooled down to initiate their hibernation for the safest possible harvesting.

 Harvested crickets are then moved to the washing room where they go through a three-step process of washing and sterilization.

-The liquid material is then moved to a drying room.
+Those wet crickets are then moved to a drying room.
 We have a hot-air-oven and a spray drier.
-Spray drying is lighter in colour, produces a milder flavour, and a very fine powder.
-We use a powder from this for protein shakes because it’s soluble in water.
+Spray drying produces a very fine powder with a mild flavour that is lighter in colour.
+We use a powder from this drier for protein shakes because it’s soluble in water.
 The oven dried flour has more of a flavour and colour to it and it’s better suited for bars or crackers as it’s coarser and binds better to other ingredients.